 WEATHER/CLOUDS: Collecting weather data (e.g., air temperature, humidity, wind speed) on trail and as we transition between the biomes/mountain zones (forest, moorland, alpine desert, summit glaciers) to understand day-to-day, day/night, and altitude variations.
 We’ll have a chance to download and plot this in the evenings.
 In addition, using your SITW provided cloud notebooks you’ll observe clouds and cloud changes during our journey up the mountain.
 Learn how to forecast the weather based on your observations.
 This will be crucial for our ascent!

 GEOLOGY/HYDROLOGY: Helping us sample and measure soil, volcanic rock and water properties in the biomes/mountain zones (forest, moorland, alpine desert, summit glaciers) to document variations between the zones and altitudes.
-Then compare results on the North and South sides of the mountain, noting any variations.
 You’ll join us on a geo treasure hunt in the high alpine desert, searching for rocks with light-colored weathered “coatings” as these serve as an analog to rocks on the surface of Mars!

 GLACIOLOGY: Exploring the summit glaciers up close.
 We’ll have a laser rangefinder for you to use for measuring glacier heights and variations in glacial layer thicknesses.
 You’ll learn about how deforestation and other land use changes have affected these masses of ice.
-And finally, you’ll learn how to figure out the age of these glaciers and predict how much time they might have left based on what you learn about air temperatures and past melting rates.
+You’ll also learn how to figure out the age of these glaciers and predict how much time they might have left based on what you learn about air temperatures and past melting and sublimation rates.

 ASTRONOMY: Using your SITW provided star notebooks, learn how to recognize constellations and how to use an astrolabe for predicting Sun, Moon, planet, and star positions.
-We’ll also break out a telescope at the overnight summit camp.
+We’ll also break out a telescope at our camps.

 We look forward to taking you on this unique journey to the top of one of the world’s 7 Summits!